notctrl3/web3-learning/interview/TechnologyRealizationCategory.md

   8.在客⼾端上调⽤“SendTransaction”将已签名的事务⼴播到整个⽹络。这将向⽹络中的所有节点发送交易，并等待矿⼯将其打包到区块中。
 The underlying principle is the modification of the data on the chain, which can be answered in a little more detail is what happens during the transaction.
 Here is the detailed process of ETH transfer:
  1. Connect to the ethereum network and load your private key.
-You can use the go- ethereum client to do this.
+You can use the go-ethereum client to do this.
  2. Get a random number (nonce) of sending accounts.
 Each new transaction requires a nonce, which is a number that is only used once.
 If it is a new account sending the transaction, the random number will be "0".
  3. Convert ETH to wei, as this is the unit of currency used by the Ethernet blockchain.
 Ethernet supports up to 18 decimal places, so 1 ETH is 1 plus 18 zeros.
  4. Set the amount of ETH you want to transfer, as well as the gas limit and gas price.
 The gas limit should be capped at "21000" units and the gas price must be set in wei.
  5. You need to determine to which address you want to send the ETH.
 This is the receiving address.
  6. Next, you need to generate an unsigned Ether transaction.
 This function needs to receive the nonce, address, value, gas cap, gas price and optionally send data.
-The data field for sending
-ETH is "nil" (nil is the go language for null).
+The data field for sending ETH is "nil" (nil is the go language for null).
  7. Sign the transaction using the sender's private key.
 To do this, you can use the SignTx method provided by the go-ethereum client, which accepts an unsigned transaction and the private key you constructed earlier.
  8. Call "Send Transaction" on the client to broadcast the signed transaction to the entire network.
 This sends the transaction to all nodes in the network and waits for the miner to package it into a block.

 ### 4、在区块链上创建随机数的挑战是什么？